snowmerak/fodman/README.md

 #### macos

-1. unzip the zip file to `$HOME`.
+unzip the zip file to application folder.
-2. add `$HOME/fodman.app/Contents/MacOS` to path variable.
-3. run `fodman` on your terminal app.

-I'm so sorry for the sandbox of macos app.
-I cannot disable sandbox for this app.
-I will make a installation script for macos app.

 #### linux